stephrdev/django-formwizard/docs/gettingstarted.rst

 Create the formwizard instance
 ==============================

-To actually use the form wizard, we have to create a can be done once (if you don't need need to add initial data/instance data) or within a view.
+To actually use the form wizard, we have to create a instance of the class.
+This can be done once (if you don't need need to add initial data/instance data) or within a view.

 .. code-block:: python